boardgameio/boardgame.io/docs/documentation/tutorial.md

 tell boardgame.io how your game works.
 More or less everything is optional, so we can start simple and gradually add complexity.
 In the Template most functions are already defined but not filed out.
 So you can fill in the relevant parts.
-To start, we’ll add a `setup` function, which will set the initial value of the game state `G`.
+To start, we’ll fill the `setup` function in the file `src/Game.js`, which will set the initial value of the game state `G`.
 And an `moves` object containing the moves that make up the game.